 The following student paragraphs contain examples of cliché, awkward phrasing, and wordiness.
 Revise the paragraphing so that they are concise examples of Standard Written English.
 When you’re done, compare your revisions with the sample answers at the back of the book.

-Technologies in this day and age are getting more and more advanced.
-All of the friends that I have have cell phones with cameras in them.
-Anyone who doesn’t have on is just not up with the times.
-For instance, my friend was getting robbed, and he took a picture of the guy who robbed him and of his truck as he was driving away from the scene of the crime.
-And when the police got there, my friend showed them the picture on his phone screen, and they sent out a description of the truck and the man who robbed my friend.
-They arrested him in just a few hours.
-When it came to the trial, if my friend hadn’t had his cell phone with the camera in it, it would have just been my friends’ word against the man’s.
+Technologies today are getting more advanced.
+My friends all have cell phones with cameras in them.
+Anyone who doesn’t have on is behind the times.
+When my friend was getting robbedhe took a picture of the guy and his truck as he was driving away from the scene of the crime.
+When the police got there, my friend showed them the picture on his phone, and they sent out a description of the truck and the man The Police arrested him a few hours later.
+When it came to the trial, if my friend hadn’t had his cell phone, it would have been my friends’ word against the man’s.

 My favorite old movie is Grease.
 Grease is my favorite movie because it is really lively, and they sing a lot.
 I also like it because John Travolta is in it, and I really like him.
 I think that John Travolta did a good job in that film.
 I don’t really like musicals that much, but his film is great.